 - Check the care instructions

-You’ll have to offer several hours of your time (about an hour and a half for the wash cycle and a few hours for drying).
-Do follow these steps:
+It’ll take several hours – about an hour and a half for the wash cycle and a few hours for drying.
+Follow these steps:

-Step 2: Gently fold your feather mattress topper to fit inside the washing machine.
-Then, turn the wash cycle to the most gentle option (to preserve the topper’s structural integrity).
+Gently fold your feather mattress topper to fit inside the washing machine.
+Then, turn the wash cycle to the most gentle option (to preserve the topper’s structural integrity)

 How to Quickly Clean and Deodorize a Feather Mattress Topper?

 The sun’s heat will remove odours and disinfect your feather mattress topper within a few hours.
-No breaking a sweat, and you’ll have a fresh feather mattress topper afterwards.
+No breaking a sweat, and you’ll have a fresh feather mattress topper afterward.

 Can a Feather Mattress Topper Be Dry Cleaned?